prainar/peer/04-user-profile-page/README.md

    - Test viewing several different users' profiles (including non-existent users).
    - Check that the UI updates correctly for loading, error, and empty states.

-## 🧪 Bonus Challenge

-- Add a section for mutual connections or shared interests (if available).
-- Show a 'Connect' or 'Message' button (but do not implement the full feature yet).
-- Add a fallback avatar if the user has no profile picture.
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working user profile page module that displays another user's public profile in a read-only format, pushed to GitHub in the `/final` folder.